Friday, November 21, 2025

 The Kyoto Bicycle Bender: A Tour Report of Triumph, Terror, and Hypothermia

 When Youri showed me the route back in July, my sanity did a quick backflip and then promptly leaped out the window.
 Distances?
 Epic.
 Climbs?
 Vertical.
 Challenge?
 Irresistible, naturally.
-Then he hit me with the clincher: "It's the week after your birthday!"
+Then he hit me with the clincher: "It's my birthday present to myself, and it's also a week after your birthday!""
 Aha!
-A new way to celebrate my advancing age—by punishing my legs until they screamed for a lawyer.
+A new way to celebrate our advancing ages—by punishing our legs until they screamed for a lawyer.

 I immediately declared myself In!
 This wasn't just a bike tour; it was a personal vendetta against my own comfort zone.
 Forget distance or elevation; this was going to be my personal record for Consecutive Days of Leg-Induced Misery.
-I frantically mobilized my carbon racing wheels (because nothing screams "efficiency" like a middle-aged man on a fully loaded touring bike with racing rims), slapped on a geriatric-friendly 34T cassette (my knees sent a thank-you note), and went on "big rides" in Hokkaido and Izu.
+I frantically mobilized my carbon racing wheels (because nothing screams "efficiency" like a middle-aged man on a fully loaded touring bike with racing rims), slapped on a geriatric-friendly 34T cassette, and went on several "big rides" in Hokkaido and Izu.
 I was ready to toe the line in Tokyo.
 Or, as I now know, I was ready to learn a very hard lesson…

 Day 1: Tokyo to Yamanashi, Koshu Yanagisawa Pass